 The capacity of forests to continue supplying a variety of ecosystem services, such as timber, water, biodiversity, and carbon capture is fully dependent on the capacity of forest soils to support plant growth.
-Timber or biomass harvesting, because it alters natural energy, nutrient, and hydrologic cycles, has the potential to reduce soils' productive capacity.
-Research from 25 years of the Long-Term Soil Productivity experiment and other studies in conjunction with the USDA Biomass Research Centers have shown that while a few select sites may lose productive potential following intensive harvesting, most areas across the USA will likely show little reduction in productivity due to the greater removal of organic matter and nutrients or to soil compaction.
+Timber or biomass harvesting, because it alters natural energy, nutrient and hydrologic cycles, has the potential to reduce soils' productive capacity.
 Harvesting woody biomass for various products such as biochar improves the general health and sustainability of many forests by reducing stress and susceptibility to insects, pathogens, or wildfire.
 Biochar provides both a useful form of energy from wood while also producing a product similar to that produced from natural fire regimes that improves soil productivity.
-The USDA Forest Service and its partners have provided leadership in the research of both, as well as many other forest soilrelated concerns.
+The USDA Forest Service and its partners have provided leadership in the research of both, as well as many other forest soil-related concerns.